nnzv/y2d/README.md

+# Effortless Anki Flashcard Creation

-Simplify your Anki flashcard workflow creation effortlessly with this approach.
+Creating Anki flashcards can be simple and efficient with this approach.

 ## Key Features

-* **YAML Deck Configuration**: Define decks using YAML code.
+* **YAML Deck Setup**: Define decks using YAML code.
 * **Markdown Formatting**: Format 'back' and 'front' fields with Markdown.
-* **Title and Description Support**: Customize each deck with a title and description.
+* **Custom Titles and Descriptions**: Personalize each deck with titles and descriptions.
 * **Code Highlighting**: Highlight code using Markdown extensions.
 * **Three Card Types**: Create Basic, Cloze, and Prompt cards.
-    1. Basic: Front and back flashcards.
+    1. Basic: Both front and back flashcards.
     2. Cloze: Supports Cloze deletion notation.
-    3. Prompt: Ask users for answers.
+    3. Prompt: Engage users by prompting them for answers.
-* **Tagging**: Organize cards efficiently with tags.
+* **Tagging**: Efficiently organize cards with tags.

 ## Requirements